NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 EASTERN THEBES

 Great Temple of Amun at Karnak (Ancient Egyptian Ta-opet).
-Still the second largest religious building ever built, it is the main house of worship for Amun, Thebes’ patron deity, and the residence of the powerful Amun priesthood.
-What differentiated it from the many temples of Egypt is the length of time it was built over (more than 2,000 years, starting in the Middle Kingdom).
+Still, the second largest religious building ever built, it is the main house of worship for Amun, Thebes’ patron deity, and the residence of the powerful Amun priesthood.
+What differentiated it from the many temples of Egypt is the length of time it was built (more than 2,000 years, starting in the Middle Kingdom).
 The main features of this temple are its ten large pylons, the Great Hypostyle Hall with 134 columns, a sacred lake, sub-temples, numerous shrines and multiple obelisks, one 15 m tall.
-It was the most important temple for a majority of Ancient Egyptian history.
-It is about 4 kms north of the Luxor Temple.
+It was the most important temple for the majority of Ancient Egyptian history.
+It is about 4 km north of the Luxor Temple.
 160 EP

 Luxor Temple.
 Unlike the other temples in Thebes, it is not dedicated to a cult god or a deified version of the king in death.
 Instead, it is dedicated to the rejuvenation of kingship; it may have been where many of the pharaohs of Egypt were crowned.
-It is a centerpiece of the “Opet Festival”, where the sacred barque of the Theban Triad travels from Karnak to Luxor temple highlighting the godly significance of the pharaoh’s re-coronation.
+It is a centrepiece of the “Opet Festival”, where the sacred barque of the Theban Triad travels from Karnak to Luxor temple highlighting the godly significance of the pharaoh’s re-coronation.

-It is a mass of large columns supporting large blocks of stone, all decorated with bas relief carvings.
+It is a mass of large columns supporting large blocks of stone, all decorated with bas-relief carvings.

 Abou al-Haggag Mosque.
 Surrounded on three sides by the Luxor Temple, this ancient mosque has two minarets, one very old.
 There are also two mihrabs, one very old.
 I was given a tour by a nice policeman.